Clement Attlee: Retirement

 He subsequently retired from the House of Commons and was elevated to the peerage as Earl Attlee and Viscount Prestwood on 16 December 1955, taking his seat in the House of Lords on 25 January.
 He believed Eden had been forced into taking a strong stand on the Suez Crisis by his backbenchers.
 In 1958, Attlee, along with numerous notables, established the Homosexual Law Reform Society: this campaigned for the decriminalisation of homosexual acts in private by consenting adults, a reform that was voted through Parliament nine years later.
 In May 1961, he travelled to Washington, D.C., to meet with President Kennedy.
+That same year, he was one of the signatories of the agreement to convene a convention for drafting a world constitution; as a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.

 In 1962, he spoke twice in the House of Lords against the British government's application for the UK to join the European Communities ("Common Market").
 In his second speech delivered in November, Attlee claimed that Britain had a separate parliamentary tradition from the Continental European countries that comprised the EC.
 He also claimed that if Britain became a member, EC rules would prevent the British government from planning the economy and that Britain's traditional policy had been outward-looking rather than Continental.

 He attended Winston Churchill's funeral in January 1965.
 He was frail by that time, and had to remain seated in the freezing cold as the coffin was carried, having tired himself out by standing at the rehearsal the previous day.
 He lived to see the Labour Party return to power under Harold Wilson in 1964, and also to see his old constituency of Walthamstow West fall to the Conservatives in a by-election in September 1967.

 Death

-Attlee died peacefully in his sleep of pneumonia, at the age of 84 at Westminster Hospital on 8 October 1967.
-Two thousand people attended his funeral in November, including the then-Prime Minister Harold Wilson and the Duke of Kent, representing the Queen.
+Attlee died peacefully in his sleep of pneumonia at the age of 84 at Westminster Hospital on 8 October 1967.
+Two thousand people attended his funeral in November, including the then-prime minister Harold Wilson and the Duke of Kent, who represented the Queen.
 He was cremated and his ashes were buried at Westminster Abbey.

 Upon his death, the title passed to his son Martin Richard Attlee, 2nd Earl Attlee (1927–1991), who defected from Labour to the SDP in 1981.
-It is now held by Clement Attlee's grandson John Richard Attlee, 3rd Earl Attlee.
-The third earl (a member of the Conservative Party) retained his seat in the Lords as one of the hereditary peers to remain under an amendment to Labour's House of Lords Act 1999.
+It is now held by Attlee's grandson, John Richard Attlee, 3rd Earl Attlee.
+The third earl, a member of the Conservative Party, retained his seat in the Lords as one of the hereditary peers permitted to remain under an amendment to Labour's House of Lords Act 1999.